 Hi, all - just to address any concerns, there was a possible delay in shipping INSTANT REPLAY (DELUXE EDITION) on the original date of 11/22, so the site shipping date was changed to reflect this.
 However, we're happy to report there is no delay and this will in fact begin shipping tomorrow!

-Finally, the last picture is courtesy of Rhino's Monkees Facebook page and features the inside cover of the upcoming Instant Replay box set (which was also the cover of the 1969 tour book).
+Finally, this picture is courtesy of Rhino's Monkees Facebook page and features the inside layout of the upcoming Instant Replay box set (which was also the cover of the 1969 tour program):

 "I was able to access a new source for the audio of the 33 1/3 special at the last moment which was an improvement.
 However, due to time and space issues (every disc of this set is maxed out) only so much could be restored, recovered and replayed."